NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/06_WPILib-Programming-101/README.md

 When dealing with encoders it is very important that you know what encoder you are dealing with.
 We should know what the resolution of our encoder is:

-* CPR - Counts per Revolution - Found often in Quadature encoders
+* CPR - Counts per Revolution - Found often in Quadrature encoders
-* PPR - Pulses per Revolution - Found often in Quadature encoders
+* PPR - Pulses per Revolution - Found often in Quadrature encoders
 * LPR - Lines per Revolution - Found often in optical encoders.
 Not reliable and can be inaccurate!

 This year we used the default RedLine Encoders which has a CPR value of 1024 CPR.
 This means that the encoder will count 1024 times before the shaft makes a full rotation.
 This assumes of course that the shaft is not geared in any way.
 This means that we can estimate how many times the shaft has turned based on encoder counts.